vkola-lab/jad2024/README.md

 ## III.
 Construct Gaussian Graphical Model for pMCI and sMCI populations
-In the folder **construct_ggm**, you will find a script named **create_pop_ggms** which is the code to construct a gaussian graphical model of pMCI and sMCI populations, where each node represents a (1 region x n patient embeddings) vector containing the embeddings for that brain region across all patients within that population. <br>
+In the folder **construct_ggm**, you will find a script named **create_pop_ggms.ipynb** which is the code to construct a gaussian graphical model of pMCI and sMCI populations, where each node represents a (1 region x n patient embeddings) vector containing the embeddings for that brain region across all patients within that population. <br>
 ![Screenshot 2023-05-09 at 2 24 10 PM](https://github.com/vkola-lab/mci_mri_graph/assets/90205073/35d09a14-2812-4b0c-88f6-5004f8406ba3)

 When running the **create_pop_ggms** you will notice that the brain regions have numerical labels (1-142).
 To find which numeric labels correspond to which anatomical brain regions, you can refer to the **neuromorphometrics.csv** file which has the information about the regional atlas used to regionall segment the original MRIs.